-Location: Located in the stunning Okanagan Valley, Silver Star is British Colombia’s third largest ski and is an unspoiled paradise where you can expect the famous champagne powder we all know and love.
-The varied terrain spreads over the 3,282 acres (1,328 hectares) and attracts every kind of skier.
+Location: Located in the stunning Okanagan Valley, Silver Star is British Colombia’s fourth largest ski resort where you can expect the famous champagne powder we all know and love due to being further west.
+The varied terrain spreads over 3,282 acres and attracts every kind of skier.

-Getting there: Silver Star is extremely easy to get to from the city of Kelowna.
-Air Canada and West Jet flights connect European flights to Kelowna via Calgary and Vancouver.
-Then it’s just a 55-minute shuttle bus or drive to the slopes – if you time it right you can get skiing that very same day!
+Getting there: Silver Star is extremely easy to get to from Kelowna.
+Air Canada and West Jet flights connect international flights to Kelowna via Calgary or Vancouver.
+Then it’s just a 55-minute shuttle bus or drive to the slopes.

-Where to stay: This quaint ski-in, ski-out village is extremely picturesque with lots of colourful buildings, so much so it looks like it is a real-life Disney-town.
+Where to stay: This quaint ski-in, ski-out village has a variety of self-catered accommodation and hotels.
 When it comes to accommodation you don’t have to be worried about missing out on any of the action, as most of the lodgings available for you are slope-side.

-The Pinnacles Suite Hotel is arguably one of the best situated hotels in the resort considering most of the popular runs meet at it.
-Affordable and spacious suites – most have hot tubs which look over the spectacular views of the Monashee Mountains – the perfect place to unwind after hard day’s skiing.
+Snowbird Lodge is arguably one of the best situated accommodations in the resort considering most of the popular runs meet at the base.
+Affordable and spacious self-catered suites – some have hot tubs which look over the spectacular views of the slopes – the perfect place to unwind after hard day’s skiing.

 Highlights: Silver Star offers the big mountain experience with little ski traffic and a true ski-in, ski-out village.
 It has some great runs for every skier type; whether you class yourself as an intermediate or an expert.
 There is excellent cross-country skiing available with over 100km of trails.
-Silver Star also boasts 4km of flood-lit pistes so make sure you look out for Friday and Saturday night-skiing which runs from mid-December through to March.
+Silver Star also boasts night skiing with 4km of flood-lit pistes to enjoy in the evenings.

 Downsides: This probably shouldn’t be top of your list if you are after a big après ski scene as there isn’t a huge amount going on in the evenings.
 There is also quite a limited choice of accommodation; but with that being said you can find some good quality hotels and condos.

 Best Après Bar: Unfortunately there is generally a lack for après ski in the resort.
 Your best bet is to head to The Red Antler.
-It is THE place to go for ‘night-life’ as it boasts the only dance-floor in the resort – expect to find live music from local, and even some international, bands here.
+It is THE place to go for ‘night-life’ as it boasts the only dance-floor in the resort.

 Best off piste run: For those of you who are powder hounds the backside of the mountain by Putnam Creek is where you’ll find the un-crowded paradise.
 Here you have about 1,900 acres of steep and deep, off-piste to explore; along with black and double black runs to cover.
 Most of them with moguls.